refe/ESP/README.md

-# ESP
+# ESP-03
-scripts for ESP8266, results here - https://thingspeak.com/channels/70178
+script for ESP-03 to read temperature and humidity and upload to MQTT, results here - https://thingspeak.com/channels/70178